 Taking a car trip with your toddler can be challenging, especially if it’s a long journey.
 But if you follow a few guidelines before setting off, you will ensure your car trip is as safe and comfortable as possible.

 If your toddler is aged under 4 years, they need to be in a rearward-facing or forward-facing child restraint with an inbuilt harness.
 Children aged from 4 to 7 years must travel in a forward-facing child restraint, also with an inbuilt harness, or a booster seat with a seatbelt or child safety harness.
+Toddlers must not travel in the front seat of a vehicle with 2 or more rows.

 Start driving only after everyone is buckled up properly.